The Brokerage Fee: Seven Guidelines to Handling Them

 Last night, the title of our Investment U conference call was, “How to Beat the Brokers at Their Own Game.”
 We had four Investment U advisors on the call – Alexander Green, Karim Rahemtulla, Steve McDonald, and me.
 Combined, we have decades of experience on the brokerage side AND decades of experience as investors.
 We all know the business inside and out, from both sides of the trade.

-There was plenty of time for questions and answers in addition to the prepared remarks we delivered last night.
+There was plenty of time for questions and answers about brokerage fees in addition to the prepared remarks we delivered last night.
 But to try and capture it all here, for those of you who didn’t attend the call, would take more time and space than we have.

-So let me share a couple of highlights of the call, seven guidelines from the Investment U experts about how to best handle stock brokers – and how to go about protecting more of your hard-earned money.
+So let me share a couple of highlights of the call, seven guidelines from the Investment U experts about how to best handle stock brokers – and how to go about protecting more of your hard-earned money from excess brokerage fees.

 1. Which Brokerage Firms Are Best?